datazoompuc/datazoom.amazonia/README.md

 ## 9 - CIPÓ

-Loads Plataforma CIPÓ’s mappings on the organizations involved in combatting environmental crimes.
+Loads Plataforma CIPÓ’s mappings on the organizations involved in combating environmental crimes.
 Each mapping consists on a listing of actors or agreements along with attributions and many descriptions.

     There are two parameters in this function: